On-the-day appointments for unexpected, medically urgent problems that cannot wait for a routine appointment are

 Weekends & Out of Hours Closed, NHS 111 provides urgent medical advice - see our appointments page for more information about out of hours provision.

-Extended hours We offer extra appointments outside the normal hours for those who cannot attend due to work or childcare commitments.
+Extended hours We offer extra appointments outside the normal hours for those who cannot attend, for example due to work or childcare commitments.
 See here for more information.